 Carpal tunnel syndrome is caused by the passageway in the wrist that the medial nerve runs through becoming too small and placing pressure on the nerve.
 This could be caused or worsened by the joints within your wrist becoming misaligned.
 Chiropractors are trained on how identify misalignments within the wrist and adjust them if necessary.
-Having all the joints in the wrist properly aligned minimises the chance of the carpal tunnel being narrowed, and will help in the process of healing of the wrist.
-As well as the wrist, chiropractors can also adjust elbows and shoulders, to ensure that all of the joints in the arm are healthy and moving properly.
+Having all the joints in the wrist properly aligned minimises the chance of the carpal tunnel being narrowed.
+Furthermore this will help in the process of healing of the wrist.
+As well as the wrist, chiropractors can also adjust elbows and shoulders.
+This can ensure that all of the joints in the arm are healthy and moving properly.
 When everything is in its correct place, it reduces the chance of pressure being placed on nerves.

 What are some ways you can help yourself with Carpal Tunnel Syndrome?

 While chiropractic care can help stop and prevent carpal tunnel syndrome, there are things you can do yourself to help along the healing process and prevent it from occurring again in the future.
 These include:

 - Keeping warm – cold temperatures can aggravate the nerve and increase your symptoms.